 We notice unavoidable “givens” of human life and especially of relationships: 1) Everything changes and ends, 2) Things do not always go according to plan, 3) Life is not always fair, 4) Pain is part of life, 5) People are not loving and loyal all the time.
 We cultivate an “unconditional yes” to these conditions of existence, and we learn to embrace our predicaments without trying to control the outcomes.
 We trust the givens as gifts of grace that help us grow in character, depth, and compassion.

 This is a handbook on how to become an adult who is actualizing a strong, healthy ego and going beyond it to release the spiritual powers of the Self.
 It is the heroic journey of exploring our personal issues and finding ways to deal with our childhood wounds, our need to be more assertive, our fear, anger, and guilt.
 We then explore relationships and how to be happier in them: what intimacy is and how to increase it, the setting of boundaries, and our fears of closeness.
 Finally we look at our spirituality, unconditional love, and affirmations of wholeness.
-Order from your favorite local bookstore or click here to order online.
+Order from your favorite local bookstore or click on one of the online purchase links shown below.

 Some of the above books are available in Spanish, German and French (and other languages).
 Please visit the web sites of Amazon Books in Spain, Germany and France.